Eligibility: Bachelor’s Degree Programme in Health Care, Nursing

 If the applicant is a refugee, has status comparable to a refugee or is an asylum seeker, and cannot thus verify their previous degree with relevant documentation, the higher education institution may invite the applicant to take an entrance exam or, if necessary, submit the application for academic assessment.

 Applicant needs to fill and submit this Verification of Educational Background form and submit it to the Admission Services.
 No attachments including sensitive data should be attached to the application form.

 The higher education institution of the degree programme will use the report requested from the applicant as basis for making the decision on whether the documentation on the previous degree is sufficient.

 The applicant must have a decision by the authorities concerning their status (decision on asylum or residence permit on the basis of protection).

-The applicant must submit a copy of the relevant decision by 27 January 2021 before 3:00pm Finnish time to the admission services of all the higher education institutions that s/he is applying to.
+The applicant must submit a copy of the relevant decision 24 January 2024 before 3:00pm Finnish time to the admission services of all the higher education institutions that s/he is applying to.
 Please note that this attachment cannot be uploaded to the online application form.

 In order to declare their status, an asylum seeker who has not yet been granted a decision may verify their status by presenting an identity card with a photograph granted by Migri.